FloridaPlayers/Documents/Constitution.md

 The following requirements must be met for each show in a season:

-1. Directors, Producers and Stage Managers must all meet with the Production Manager to discuss expectations, rights, and responsibilities as well as to sign Production Contracts prior to accepting their roles on a production.
+1. Directors, producers, and stage managers must all meet with the Production Manager to discuss expectations, rights, and responsibilities as well as to sign production contracts prior to accepting their roles on a production.
-2. It is not mandatory, however, it is highly suggested that the Directors have some directing or assistant directing experience, preferably with a Florida Players Production.
+2. It is highly suggested that the directors have some directing or assistant directing experience.
 3. Open auditions must be held.
-4. Directors and Producers are not permitted to act in their own show.
+4. Directors, producers, and stage managers are not permitted to act in their own show.
 5. Designers and performers must sign production contracts before accepting their positions and roles on a production.
-6. Designers may not design a Florida Players production if they have a conflict with a University of Florida School of Theatre and Dance production mandated by their department head unless permission is given by his or her department head.
+6. Designers may not design a Florida Players production if they have a conflict with a University of Florida School of Theatre and Dance production as mandated by their department unless permission is given by his or her department head.
-7. A director must consult with the other directors in that season at a casting meeting presided over by the Production Manager and come to a mutual agreement before finalizing any casting decision of informing anyone of their status as a cast member.
+7. A director must consult with the other directors in that season at a casting meeting presided over by the Production Manager and the Artistic Director.
+All directors must come to a mutual agreement before finalizing any casting decision or informing anyone of their status as a cast member.
 8. The cast lists for each production are to be regulated and posted by the Production Manager.
-9. It is highly recommended that all involved with the shows are students at the University of Florida.
-Any exceptions must be approved by the Executive Board.

 ### Section 3 — The New Works Festival